-What You Need to Know About Med Supps in 2020
+What You Need to Know About the 2020 Med Supp Changes

 Which plan is right for your client will partly be determined by the category that best describes them.
 This new legislation changes who is considered newly eligible for Medicare Supplements and who is considered non-newly eligible for Medicare Supplements.

 Who Is Newly Eligible?